 What are the hazards?
 Who might be harmed and how?
 Requirements Words often directly cited from guidance Meeting the requirements - what are our concerns?
 What further action are we planning to meet the requirements and address our concerns (see attached plan for details of timetabling etc) Action by whom?
 Action by when?
-Done much distance as possible from other staff.
-Specialists, therapists, clinicians and other support staff for pupils with SEND should provide interventions as usual Where hall used - to be on the day a year group is timetabled to use the hall.
-In the first instance, volunteers will not resume in the classroom as this adds to risk and to crowding.
-This will be reviewed when this risk assessment is reviewed at autumn half term. site guidance on physical distancing and hygiene is explained to visitors on or before arrival and this risk assessment is included in supply booklets with a brief summary Staff Staff / contract COVID and have a more serious reaction due to their underlying vulnerabilities Following the reduction in the prevalence of coronavirus (COVID-19) and relaxation of shielding measures from 1 August, we expect that most staff will attend school.
+Done be reviewed when this risk assessment is reviewed at autumn half term. site guidance on physical distancing and hygiene is explained to visitors on or before arrival and this risk assessment is included in supply booklets with a brief summary Staff Staff / contract COVID and have a more serious reaction due to their underlying vulnerabilities Following the reduction in the prevalence of coronavirus (COVID-19) and relaxation of shielding measures from 1 August, we expect that most staff will attend school.
 Where schools apply the full measures in this guidance the risks to all staff will be mitigated significantly, including those who are extremely clinically vulnerable and clinically vulnerable People who live with those who are clinically extremely vulnerable or clinically vulnerable can attend the workplace.
-Ensuring these staff members are helped to socially distance from each other and to follow the measures Any member of staff or pupil that is within the Clinically extremely vulnerable group must have a risk assessment undertaken that includes how social distancing will be maintained in a Covid-19 safe workplace.
-Staff/pupils that meet the criteria as clinically vulnerable people e.g. diabetics, those who are pregnant, should have a risk assessment completed to identify any suitable control measures that must be in place before returning to work/school outside of lunchtimes Risk assessments updated for those who have been working at home Those in shielding category to work within one wider consistent group and to socially distance from other staff mitigation for all staff through minimising staff contamination with the wider group model of two year groups for PPA/TAs; staggered breaktimes etc Consideration of those staff to use of staffroom areas - for them to have the option of having drinks brought to their rooms; use own mug and cutlery etc; remaining 1-2m distanced from other staff Head to carry out risk assessments where necessary with staff previously working from home and to organise roles 21.7.20
+Ensuring these staff members are helped to socially distance from each other and to follow the measures Any member of staff or pupil that is within the Clinically extremely vulnerable group willhave a risk assessment undertaken that includes how social distancing will be maintained in a Covid-19 safe workplace.
+Staff/pupils that meet the criteria as clinically vulnerable people e.g. diabetics, those who are pregnant, will have a risk assessment completed to identify any suitable control measures that must be in place before returning to work/school outside of lunchtimes Risk assessments updated for those who have been working at home Those in shielding category to work within one wider consistent group and to socially distance from other staff mitigation for all staff through minimising staff contamination with the wider group model of two year groups for PPA/TAs; staggered breaktimes etc Consideration of those staff to use of staffroom areas - for them to have the option of having drinks brought to their rooms; use own mug and cutlery etc; remaining 1-2m distanced from other staff Head to carry out risk assessments where necessary with staff previously working from home and to organise roles 21.7.20